 Advice Hub logo

-Check out our guide to mitigating circumstances down below, or apply for mitigating circumstances here.
+Check out the university's mitigating circumstances guide down below, or apply for mitigating circumstances here.

 What kind of crisis counts as Mitigating Circumstances?

-Any personal crisis which causes so much disturbance or impact on your life that you are unable to study, or any stressful circumstances which are so severe there is an impact on your wellbeing and ability to study may count as mitigating circumstances.
+Any personal crisis which causes so much disturbance and impact on your life that you are unable to study effectively.
+For example, physical or mental illness, family illness, bereavement, an accident, or any stressful circumstances which are so severe there is an impact on your wellbeing and ability to study.

-If this is happening to me, how do I tell the University?
+If something like this is happening to me, how do I tell the University?

 You need to use the Mitigating Circumstances process.
 This means completing a short online form.
 In the form you explain in your own words: